KimRass/warehouse/Data Science/Machine Learning/Time Series/README.md

 	- `"%I"`: Hour (12-hour clock) as a zero-padded decimal number.
 	- `"%M"`: Minute as a zero-padded decimal number.
 	- `"%S"`: Second as a zero-padded decimal number
-	- `"%A"`: Weekday as locale’s full name.
+	- `"%A"`: Weekday as locale's full name.
-	- `"%B"`: Month as locale’s full name.
+	- `"%B"`: Month as locale's full name.
-	- `"%b"`: Month as locale’s abbreviated name.
+	- `"%b"`: Month as locale's abbreviated name.
 	- `"%p"`: `"AM"` or `"PM"`
 ## `pd.to_datetime()`
 - `unit`